Oostriku allikas

 Read more about the topic.

-The full-time PhD position comes with full funding and you will be hired as a junior researcher with a gross salary of 1720 EUR (net approximately 1400 EUR).
+The full-time PhD position comes with full funding and you will be hired as a junior researcher with a gross averagse salary in Estonia.
 The living expenses in Estonia are quite affordable, and the allowance will be sufficient to cover your basic needs.
 Additionally, all PhD students will be enrolled in the Estonian national health insurance program, which covers the entire nominal study period of four years.

 General requirements: